ahmedkaludi/easy-table-of-contents/README.txt

 * Fix: Error in Google search console when enabling Create by Mediavine #841
 * Fix: Compatibility with Customize Post Categories for WPBakery Page Builder plugin & Publisher Theme #843
 * Compatibility: Tested with Wordpress 6.7 #836

-= 2.0.70 17/10/2024 =
-* New: One click migration for Table of Contents plus plugin #826
-* New: Add missing parameters in sticky widget shortcode #812
-* Bug: Timber theme TOC links not working on all pages and When ACF compatibility is on homepage gives 500 error #814
-* Bug: Incorrect Symbols Displaying When Adding %PAGE_NAME% as Header Label #816
-* Fix: Preserve-Linebreaks is broken. #806

-= 2.0.69.1 05/09/2024 =
-* Fix: Fatal error #803

 Full changelog available at [changelog.txt](https://plugins.svn.wordpress.org/easy-table-of-contents/trunk/changelog.txt)